 The VCE VM program is for young people from 16 years of age who are interested in a vocational training pathway, and don't require an ATAR.

-VCE VM at Melbourne Polytechnic is a dual enrolment into a course from the following areas:
+VCE VM at Melbourne Polytechnic is a dual enrolment with a course from one of the following areas:

 Written assessment, oral questioning.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.